-The weather in Vancouver is unpredictable in September.
+The weather in Vancouver, British Columbia, is unpredictable in September.
 As far as major Canadian cities go, Vancouver is known to have year-round moderate temperatures contrasted by dull skies, fog, and sometimes seemingly endless rain.
-If you're familiar with what weather is like in the Pacific Northwest cities of Seattle or Portland, well, Vancouver is very similar.
-It can get somewhat dreary, but, you can have some really gorgeous days, too.
+If you're familiar with the weather in Pacific Northwest cities like Seattle and Portland, Vancouver is very similar.
+It can get somewhat dreary, but you may have some really gorgeous days too.

 Vancouver Weather in September